Amortized Causal Discovery: Learning to Infer Causal Graphs from Time-Series Data: Abstract

 \section{Abstract}

-Standard causal discovery methods must fit a new model whenever they encounter samples from a new underlying causal graph.
-However, these samples often share relevant information -- for instance, the dynamics describing the effects of causal relations -- which is lost when following this approach.
+On time-series data, most causal discovery methods fit a new model whenever they encounter samples from a new underlying causal graph.
+However, these samples often share relevant information which is lost when following this approach.
+Specifically, different samples may share the dynamics which describe the effects of their causal relations.
 We propose Amortized Causal Discovery, a novel framework that leverages such shared dynamics to learn to infer causal relations from time-series data.
-This enables us to train a single, amortized model that infers causal relations across samples with different underlying causal graphs, and thus makes use of the information that is shared.
-We demonstrate experimentally that this approach, implemented as a variational model, leads to significant improvements in causal discovery performance, and show how it can be extended to perform well under hidden confounding.
+This enables us to train a single, amortized model that infers causal relations across samples with different underlying causal graphs, and thus leverages the shared dynamics information.
+We demonstrate experimentally that this approach, implemented as a variational model, leads to significant improvements in causal discovery performance, and show how it can be extended to perform well under added noise and hidden confounding.